tariq-nasheed/HyperMania/README.md

 Press transform + up in debug mode while super or collect all Super Emeralds to transform into your Hyper form.
 # Status
-- Hyper abilities - Sonic, Tails, Knuckles, and Mighty are feature complete, Ray does not have an ability yet.
+- Hyper abilities - All 5 characters have hyper abilities, Mighty's and Ray's are kinda buggy and need some extra work.
 - Hidden Palace Zone - Can be accessed when touching a Super Ring with all Chaos Emeralds collected, features transfer animation and ability to collect Super Emeralds.
 Encore special stages are being used as placeholders until new maps are created.